OEUG99/Knowledge-Garden/pages/DSA___Linked List.md

+title:: DSA/Linked List
+public:: true

-# What is a linked list?
+- # What is a linked list?
-title:: Datastructures and Algorithms/Linked List heading:: 1
 	- A linked list is a common data structure used in computer programming to store a collection of elements, or nodes, in a linear sequences.
 	- In a linked list, each node contains two parts:
 		- 1. the data (which represents the value of the node)